hegu141/Bachelor-Thesis/Literatur/04_summary.md

 - Faktoren für Pro und Kontra sind hauptsächlich Alter und Bildungsgrad (S.18)

 ## Zitate
 - "A majority of the Swiss electorate are in favour of the introduction of E-Voting.
 The young especially believe that the electronic ballot should be available throughout the country.
-It is considered part of the digital lifestel.
+It is considered part of the digital lifestyle.
 The digital natives are continuously growing in number - hence the demand for E-Voting SHOULD increase over time" (S.25)

 ## Eigene Kommentare
 - Der Vorteil von Komfort und Flexibilität sticht heraus.
 Bei den aktuellen System ist aber fraglich, ob dieser mögliche Vorteil wirklich vollkommen ausgeschöpft wird.
 Der E-Voting Prozess erscheint doch in den meisten Anwendungsfällen als eher schwer und kompliziert.